probcomp/bayeslite/doc/bql.rst

    Constant, or function of one or two implied columns.
 Returns standard measures of correlation between columns:

-   * Pearson correlation coefficient for two numerical columns.
+   * Pearson correlation coefficient squared for two numerical columns.
    * Cramer's phi for two categorical columns.
    * ANOVA R^2 for a categorical column and a numerical column.